JustAHuman-xD/DashPack/notes/PK Hackathon/PK Hackathon.md

 - WaterAbility#isWaterbendable NPE with null block (how is it even being hit, occured with IceSpike)
 - WaterArms using only grapple uses go into negatives
 - Make the max speed of waterspout & airspout configurable
+- No way to detect shockwave started from a fall (never calls start), also means you can't affect its attributes directly